Montgomery County Airpark

 Nearby Food

-Scandinavian cafe upstairs in the terminal.
-Known for Norwegian waffles and smoked salmon.
+Authentic Scandinavian fare including Norwegian waffles and smoked salmon.
+Closed Tuesdays.

 Airport data for reference only and may be outdated.